 Sometimes, your guinea pigs can start making noise because they don’t have water to drink during the night.
 You should always keep a bowl of fresh water in the cage before going to bed.
 This will keep you absolved of those whining and growling sounds that they can make out of thirst.

 2. Always Give Them Fresh Vegetables to Eat

-This is more often overlooked by the owners but let’s face it, your guinea pigs are susceptible to diseases.
-If you give them rotten vegetables, even if it is unintentional from your side, there are chances that they will fall sick and then make a whining sound implicating that they are not well.
+This is more often overlooked by the owners.
+But let’s face it, your guinea pigs are susceptible to diseases.
+If you give them rotten vegetables, even if it is unintentional from your side, there are chances that they will fall sick.
+Then, they will make a whining sound implicating that they are not well.
 So, better give them vegetables as part of their diet.

 3. The Cage

 This shall not come as a surprise because the kind of environment we provide them makes up their mood.
 So, if the cage is too small, then they will soon start feeling claustrophobic.
 This feeling will suffocate them and then they will start making a growling sound again.

 Moreover, you should put a sheet blanket or a simple woolen sheet to make them feel safe.
 It’s about providing good hospitality to your adorable guinea pigs.
 They really need space, so consider buying a bigger cage.